MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-powershell-support.md

 ms.technology:
 ms.topic: conceptual
-ms.date: 07/15/2019
+ms.date: 3/7/2022
 LocalizationGroup: Gateways
 ---

 # PowerShell support for on-premises data gateway clusters

 PowerShell scripts are available in the the [PowerShell gallery](https://www.powershellgallery.com/packages/OnPremisesDataGatewayHAMgmt/3000.15.18/).
-You must be using PowerShell version 5 or newer for these scripts to work correctly.
+The scripts described in this article are for PowerShell version 5.
+When you use PowerShell version 7, refer to [PowerShell Cmdlets for on-premises data gateway management](/powershell/gateway/overview?view=datagateway-ps).
 You can use the PowerShell scripts to perform the following operations:

 - Retrieve the list of gateway clusters available for a user.
 - Retrieve the list of gateway instances registered in a cluster and their online or offline status.